elahekhodaverdi/Extracurricular-projects-summer2023/README.md

 ### `004-ToDo`

-This directory hosts a Django project for a todo list application.
+A Django project for a to-do list.
+Its focus is on the back-end side, not the design side, to get familiar with the Django framework.
+Therefore, not much time is spent on the front end.
 <div align="center"  style="display: flex; justify-content: center; align-items: center;">
     <img src="images/004/004-1.png" alt="Portfolio" style="height: 300px; flex: 1; object-fit: cover;">
 </div>